SALE! Use code blackfriday for 40% off everything!

 How to Read and Display Videos Using OpenCV

-Digital videos are close relatives of digital images because they are, indeed, made up of many digital images that are sequentially displayed in rapid succession to create the effect of moving visual data.
+Digital videos are close relatives of digital images because they are made up of many digital images sequentially displayed in rapid succession to create the effect of moving visual data.

-The OpenCV library provides several methods to work with videos, such as reading video data from different sources as well as accessing several of their properties.
+The OpenCV library provides several methods to work with videos, such as reading video data from different sources and accessing several of their properties.

-In this tutorial, you will familiarise yourself with the most basic OpenCV operations that are essential when working with videos.
+In this tutorial, you will familiarise yourself with the most basic OpenCV operations essential when working with videos.

 After completing this tutorial, you will know: